CottageLabs/journalcheckertool/Importer/README.md

   1. gather - gather and analyse all the data in the `resolve` pipeline
   2. analyse - analyse the data from each datasource to build the data for this index
   3. assemble - assemble the analysed data into indexable documents
-  4. load - load the data into the elasticsearch index
 * load - has no stages, this argument will have no effect in this mode

 **stage pipeline execution (-o or -a)** tells the importer whether to run only the given **stage** or to run all the